Federal lawsuit: Can Washington tax marijuana?

 SEATTLE (AP) — A federal lawsuit is challenging Washington state's authority to tax marijuana as long as marijuana remains illegal under federal law.

-The case arises from the state's attempt to collect sales taxes from a medical marijuana dispensary in Bellingham.
+The case arises from the state's attempt to collect sales taxes from a medical marijuana dispensary.
 But lawyer Douglas Hiatt, who filed it late Thursday, said it could throw a wrench in Washington's plans for collecting taxes on recreational marijuana, too.

 The author of Washington's recreational pot law, Alison Holcomb, disagreed.
 She doesn't expect the lawsuit to get very far.